A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: DATA and EMPIRICAL STUDY

-Since the standard quantile loss function is strictly consistent, e.g. the expected loss is a minimum at the true quantile series, the most accurate VaR forecasting model should minimise the quantile loss function, given as:
+In addition,the standard quantile loss function is also employed to compare the models for VaR forecast accuracy: the most accurate VaR forecasts should minimize the quantile loss function, given as: